Jan Appel: Involvement in KPD and KAPD

-“The Russian comrades lack an understanding of what is happening in Western Europe.
+"The Russian comrades lack an understanding of what is happening in Western Europe.
 The Russian comrades have experienced a long Czarist domination, they are hard and solid, whereas where we come from the proletariat is penetrated by parliamentarism and is completely infested by it.
 In Europe we have to proceed differently.
 The path to opportunism has to be barred ...
 Opportunism among us is the utilisation of bourgeois institutions in the economic domain ...
-The Russian comrades are not supermen either, and they need a counterweight, and this counterweight must be a IIIrd International ridding itself of any tactic of compromise, parliamentarism and the old unions.”
+The Russian comrades are not supermen either, and they need a counterweight, and this counterweight must be a IIIrd International ridding itself of any tactic of compromise, parliamentarism and the old unions".

 Active in the Netherlands

 Appel was arrested in November 1923 on the charge of inciting mutiny on the ship with which the delegation had arrived in Moscow in 1920.
-In prison he prepared a study of the workers’ movement and in particular of the period of transition towards communism, in the light of the lessons of events in Russia.
+In prison he prepared a study of the workers' movement and in particular of the period of transition towards communism, in the light of the lessons of events in Russia.

 He was set free at the end of 1925, but Germany had become dangerous for him, and he obtained work at a shipyard in the Netherlands.
 He immediately took contact with Canne-Meyer, whom he had not known personally, in order to be able to integrate himself into the situation in the Netherlands.
-Departing from this contact, ex—members of the KPN and/or the KAPN regrouped slowly, and in 1927 formed the GIC which published a review, Press Material of the International Communists (PIC), as well as an edition in German.
+Departing from this contact, ex-members of the KPN and the KAPN regrouped slowly, and in 1927 formed the Group of International Communists (GIK in the German and Dutch acronym) which published a review, Press Material of the International Communists (PIK), as well as an edition in German.
 It closely followed the evolution of the KAPD in Germany and oriented itself more towards the Theses of the Berlin KAPD, in opposition to the group around Gorter.
-Over four years, the GIC studied and discussed the study which Appel had made in prison, and the book Foundations of Communist Production and Distribution was published in 1930 by the Berlin AAU, a book which has been discussed and criticised by revolutionaries throughout the world to this very day.
+Over four years, the GIK studied and discussed the study which Appel had made in prison, and the book Foundations of Communist Production and Distribution was published in 1930 by the Berlin AAU, a book which has been discussed and criticised by revolutionaries throughout the world to this very day.

 Appel made many other important contributions during the difficult years of the counter-revolution, up until World War II, against the positions of the degenerating Communist Parties, rapidly becoming bourgeois.
-The GIC worked in contact with other small revolutionary organisations in different countries (like the Ligue des Communistes Internationalistes in Belgium, the group around Bilan, Union Communiste in France, the group around Paul Mattick in the USA etc.), and was one of the most important currents of this period in keeping internationalism alive.
+The GIK worked in contact with other small revolutionary organisations in different countries (like the Ligue des Communistes Internationalistes in Belgium, the group around Bilan, Union Communiste in France, the group around Paul Mattick in the USA etc.), and was one of the most important currents of this period in keeping internationalism alive.
 From 1933 on Appel kept in the background, since the Dutch state, on good terms with Hitlerite Germany, would have expelled him.
 Until 1948, Appel remained in clandestinity under the name of Jan Vos.